MohamedAE/Planner/README.md

 # Planner

-A planner containing event and their relevant information.
-This is an example of operations on a more complex collection of data, written with maximum efficiency in mind.
+A program simulating an event planner.
+Events and their information are read from a file or entered by the user at the terminal.

+This program is an example of advanced searching and sorting algorithms.

+The program was written with a focus on efficiency of operations on a data collection.